Encyclopedia

 Lisboasaurus

-“`html Lisboasaurus Lisboasaurus (LIS-boh-uh-SAWR-us; “Lisbon lizard”) is a genus of very small archosaur that lived during the Late Jurassic period, about 155 to 150 million years ago.
+Lisboasaurus Lisboasaurus (LIS-boh-uh-SAWR-us; “Lisbon lizard”) is a genus of very small archosaur that lived during the Late Jurassic period, about 155 to 150 million years ago.
 Its fossil remains, mostly consisting of jaw fragments and teeth, were discovered in the Guimarota coal mine near Leiria, Portugal, a region historically associated with Lisbon.
-The name
+The name honors

 Lisboasaurus Read Post »